 To answer this intriguing question, Prof. Kay and team analyzed the sleep patterns and experiences of 32 people with insomnia and those of 30 participants who did not have the condition.

 Using polysomnography — a traditional sleep studying method — the scientists examined the brain wave patterns of the participants.
-Once the researchers were able to detect, based on these brain waves, when the participants were asleep, they injected a radioactive tracer in their arms.
+Once the researchers were able to detect, based on these brain waves, when the participants were asleep, they injected a

 The version of the tracer that the researchers used enabled them to examine the brain neurons that were active in certain parts of the brain during sleep.